Factsheet: National Airports Safeguarding Framework

 The Framework applies at all airports in Australia and affects planning and development around airports, including development activity that might penetrate operational airspace and/or affect navigational procedures for aircraft.

-The Framework is intended to provide guidance to state, local and territory governments which can in turn be used to guide assessment and approvals for land use and development on and around identified airports.
+The Framework is intended to provide guidance to state, local and territory governments that can in turn be used to guide assessment and approvals for land use and development on and around identified airports.

 Over the long term, inappropriate development around airports can result in unnecessary constraints on airport operations and negative impacts on community amenity due to the effects of aircraft noise.
-These impacts need to be managed in a balanced and transparent way.

-Guideline A provides advice on the use of a complementary suite of noise metrics, including the Australian Noise Exposure Forecast system and frequency-based noise metrics, to inform strategic planning and provide communities with comprehensive and understandable information about aircraft noise.
+Guideline A provides advice on the use of a supplementary suite of noise metrics, including the Australian Noise Exposure Forecast system and frequency-based noise metrics, to inform strategic planning and provide communities with comprehensive and understandable information about aircraft noise.

-Building-induced windshear can be a problem for aviation operations in cases where structures are situated close to airport runways.
+Building-induced windshear and turbulence can be a problem for aviation operations in cases where structures are situated close to airport runways.
 When a significant obstacle is located in the path of a crosswind to an operational runway, the wind flow will be diverted around and over the building and can cause the crosswind speed to vary along the runway.

 Guideline B presents a layered risk approach to the siting and design of buildings near airport runways to assist land use planners and airport operators to reduce the risk of building—generated windshear and turbulence.
-It also provides options to modify existing buildings.

 Wildlife strikes and/or avoidance can cause major damage to aircraft and/or compromise aircraft safety.
 Whilst the Civil Aviation Safety Authority has well-established safety requirements for wildlife management plans on-airport, wildlife hazards also occur outside the airport fence.